TheBuilderHero/MightyWarriors/README.md

 			-determine the equation we will use for this.
             	For leveling you get to pick stats for each level -just 1 or should this change over time?

+		- A solid experience equation is 1000*level.
+But it just needs to scale with the experience you get.
+		How many monsters killed, traps disarmed, items crafted before level up?
+		- Stat points should increase every few levels.
+E.g. level 1-5, +1 stat point; level 6-10, +2 stat points.
+		Otherwise getting to a very high level only makes you a tiny bit more powerful (like 100 damage leveling up to 101)
+		- - - Richard

 	Enemies
 		Stats